jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Type `./jellyfin` to run jellyfin.
 1. Open your browser at http://localhost:8096

-Closing the terminal window will end jellyfin.
-Running jellyfin in screen or tmux can prevent this from happening.
+Closing the terminal window will end Jellyfin.
+Running Jellyfin in screen or tmux can prevent this from happening.

 **Upgrading the Portable Version**